Ozzie Albies Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in the league.
+- The 7.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in MLB.

-- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.68).
+- The Cardinals have the 23rd-ranked team ERA across all MLB pitching staffs (4.69).

-- The Cardinals surrender the first-fewest home runs in baseball (142 total, one per game).
+- Cardinals pitchers combine to allow 144 home runs (one per game), the least in the league.

-- The right-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw seven innings, allowing one earned run while giving up three hits.
+- His last appearance was on Monday, Aug.
+28 against the San Diego Padres, when the right-hander threw six innings, surrendering one earned run while giving up eight hits.

-- The 28-year-old has put up an ERA of 4.02, with 5.3 strikeouts per nine innings, in 13 games this season.
-Opponents have a .248 batting average against him.
+- The 42-year-old has put up an ERA of 8.10, with 4.9 strikeouts per nine innings, in 18 games this season.
+Opponents are batting .359 against him.

 © 2023 Data Skrive.
 All rights reserved.